March 9, 2026: The Woodpecker Lesson

 Did you know woodpeckers strike their beaks against timber around 20 times every second?
 The bird may even hit a tree 10,000 to 12,000 times a day.

 You’d expect a scrambled egg situation inside that tiny head.
-But amazingly, its skull spreads impact through spongy bone and muscle, with a tongue extending far beyond the beak.
-Wrapping around the back of the skull, it helps absorb the force during pecking.
+But amazingly, its skull spreads impact through spongy bone and muscle.
+Consider the bird’s tongue.
+It extends far beyond the beak and wraps around the back of the skull, helping absorb the force during pecking.

-Engineers have studied woodpecker skulls to improve areas such as football helmets and concussion research.
+Engineers have studied woodpecker skulls to improve football helmets and concussion research.

 A few other findings about these remarkable creatures: